 - Evaluate heart muscle function for moving blood through each chamber

-- Help to determine the best course of treatment
+- Help determine the best course of treatment

-Cardiac catheterization is considered a “minimally invasive” procedure and is not necessary for every person who has a cardiac murmur or valve problem, but it can provide additional information when other tests may be inconclusive.
+Cardiac catheterization is a “minimally invasive” procedure and isn’t necessary for every person who has a cardiac murmur or valve problem, but it can provide additional information when other tests may be inconclusive.
 Read more about cardiac catheterization.